-- By now I hope I have you convinced that thhe waterholes in Etosha are where all the action is happening.
+- By now I hope I have you convinced that the waterholes in Etosha are where all the action is happening.
 My favorite water hole was the Okaukuejo Rest Camp.

 - Plan to visit Etosha from May to October during the dry season if possible.
 It’s not as hot then and the dryness means that wildlife sightings are plentiful around the waterholes.

 - #1 Travel Tip: Book early!!!!
-Etosha offers limited accommodation and it fill up early.
+Etosha offers limited accommodation and it fills up early.
 German tourists often book a year in advance.
 In addition to booking your accommodation, also book your game drives early if you want a guide.

-- Also be sure to check out the Cheetah Conservation Fund for a chance to get up close with cheetahs,.
+- Also, be sure to check out the Cheetah Conservation Fund for a chance to get up close with cheetahs.
 They are difficult to spot in the wild.